segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 - Do you feel fulfilled in your job?
 - Do you think that technical knowledge must be mastered from start to finish?
 Is it even possible?
 ‹#›

+## Conclusion

+>  A software engineer is a person that uses a set of skills (technical, infrastructure and soft) to solve different types of problems.
+{: .prompt-tip }